Online Course Master English 5 ECTS

-Monitoring and source tracking of foodborne diseases – course
+Monitoring and source tracking of foodborne diseases – online course

 Outbreaks of foodborne disease can have severe consequences for the consumers of the product but also for the company, which need to recall the contaminated food.
 Therefore, monitoring and tracking foodborne diseases of high importance.